Previous Legislative Issues

 *If you are unable to resolve the issue with the insurance company, you must file a dispute with the Wisconsin Department of Workforce Development using the following form:

-WCA is Fighting Back Against Proposed Medical Fee Schedules in Worker's Compensation
+WCA Protecting Against Proposed Medical Fee Schedules in Worker's Compensation

 The Worker’s Compensation Advisory Council (WCAC) has once again proposed a bill that would institute government rate setting for medical providers who treat injured workers under Worker’s Compensation.
 Wisconsin Manufacturers & Commerce (WMC) instigated this push to impose a fee schedule in Worker’s Comp, ignoring the superior, cost-effective health care injured workers in Wisconsin receive.